auth0/docs/articles/dashboard/guides/tenants/rotate-application-signing-keys.md

 # Rotate Application Signing Keys

 This guide will show you how to rotate your tenant's application signing key using the Auth0 Dashboard and Auth0 Management API.
-The application signing key is used to sign tokens and SAML assertions.
+The application signing key is used to sign ID Tokens, Access Tokens, SAML assertions, and WS-Fed assertions sent to your application.

 ::: warning
+Make sure you have updated your application with the new key before you revoke the previous key.

-Rotating your application signing key will cause all your applications to require the signing key currently in queue for validating new tokens.
-All previously-validated tokens will still be valid with the previous key until the previous key is revoked.
+All tokens signed with the previous key will still be valid until the previous key is revoked.
 :::

 <div class="code-picker">